JiaoranWang/Python-Abaqus_API_Project/Python-Abaqus API Project/README.md

 [intro]
 Hi~!!!
 This is a tutorial about how to using the Python-Abaqus API to automatically create/analysis

+***Please see the file: Abaqus-Python API Operation Manual.html

 [Pycharm: how to soft wrap~]

 From <https://blog.csdn.net/GeekLeee/article/details/73658311>